amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Delivery-Status-Reporting.md

   - updates on key tasks completed and milestones achieved
   - updates on any key challenges or impediments faced
   - updates on any key risks, assumptions, issues or dependencies
-  - update on the overall health of the project
+  - updates on the overall health of the project

 ## Delivery Status Reporting